csabapalfi/web-perf-like-its-2017/slides.md

 * why web performance?

-* web performance is money
+* lots of research into this proving

 * fast pages convert users to customers